Luksuz/book-review-server/README.md

 ## Technologies Used:

-- Node.js (JavaScript/TypeScript)
+- Django
-- Express.js (Web framework for Node.js)
-- MongoDB (Database for storing books, reviews, and user data)
+- MySql (Database for storing books, reviews, and user data)
-- JWT (JSON Web Tokens) for authentication
+- CSFR Token for authentication
-- Mongoose (Object modeling for MongoDB)
 - RESTful API design principles

-## Server Endpoints:

-1. **Authentication**:
-   - `/api/auth/signup`: User registration endpoint.
-   - `/api/auth/login`: User login endpoint to obtain JWT tokens.
-   - `/api/auth/logout`: User logout endpoint (optional).

-2. **Book Reviews**:
-   - `/api/books`: CRUD operations for managing books.
-   - `/api/reviews`: CRUD operations for managing book reviews.
-   - `/api/comments`: CRUD operations for managing comments on reviews.

-3. **User Interaction**:
-   - `/api/users`: CRUD operations for managing user profiles and interactions.

 ## Deployment and Setup: